-Next to the Limonero reservoir is the forest park La Concepción and also the historical botanical garden La Concepción, which alone is worth a visit.
+Next to the Limonero reservoir is the forest park La Concepción and also the historical botanical garden La Concepción.
 Around the reservoir there is a very easy signposted route that can be done with the whole family, and there is also a birdwatcher.

 Due to the proximity to Malaga, you can enjoy panoramic views of the city, the Gibralfaro Castle, the Cathedral and the sea.